sourcegraph/about/blogposts/2021/api-documentation-generated-for-all-your-code.md

 At Sourcegraph, we have a small team working hard on a new experimental feature: API docs.

-Using [LSIF code intelligence data](https://lsif.dev), we can analyze your code and generate API documentation for all of it.
+In order to build awesome code search we've built a global graph of code that has a deep, semantic understanding of the underlying code - which we represent as LSIF code intelligence data.
+Using Sourcegraph's [LSIF code intelligence data](https://lsif.dev), we can analyze your code and generate API documentation for all of it.
 We've started with Go code and intend to expand to more languages as we develop this feature.

 ![API Docs](https://sourcegraphstatic.com/blog/api-docs/api-docs.png)